 I have explained this point as clearly as I could.
 Only you must have the lighted torch of Soham with you, and must try to obtain peace in its light.
 I have said what I know from my own experience.
 Everybody should try to realize it by his own experience.
 He must only remember that love is the Self, and the Self is love.
-Soham is the Self, and the Self is love.
 Soham is the Self, and there is everlasting peace in the Self.
 That itself is the Avyakta, the Unmanifested, in which everything lives, moves and has its being.
 Obtain everlasting peace by the mantra of Soham, which surely and certainly leads to the goal.